 The recoverable amount is measured at the higher of an asset or CGU's fair value less costs of disposal and its value in use.
 The value in use is calculated by discounting the estimated future cash flows to their present value with a pre-tax discount rate that reflects the time value of money and the risks specific to the asset or CGU.

-If the recoverable amount of an individual asset or a CGU is less than its carrying amount, the carrying amount is reduced to the recoverable amount, and an impairment loss is recognized as "Other operating expenses" in the consolidated statement of profit or loss.
+If the recoverable amount of an individual asset or a CGU is less than its carrying amount, the carrying amount is reduced to the recoverable amount, and an impairment loss is recognized as "Other operating expenses" in the consolidated statements of profit or loss.
 For assets for which impairment losses were recognized in prior periods, the Company assesses at the closing date whether there is any indication of a reversal of an impairment loss.
+If there is an indication of a reversal of an impairment loss.
+If there is an indication of a reversal of an impairment loss.
 If there is an indication of a reversal of an impairment loss, and the recoverable amount of an individual asset or a CGU exceeds its carrying amount, the impairment loss is reversed to the lower of its recoverable amount and the carrying amount that would have been determined (net of amortization or depreciation) had no impairment loss been recognized for the asset in prior periods.